YugForge/YugForge.github.io/docs/Tutorial.md

 - Inspector: Displays details and settings for the selected object.

-- Assets: Lets you import assets, textures, font ,audio and Create New materials, texture, Java Script and HTML
+- Assets Viewer: Lets you import assets, textures, font ,audio and Create New materials, texture, Java Script and HTML

 ![Docusaurus Plushie](./navigation.jpg)